Economic consequences of the Russo-Ukrainian war (2022–present): Cost of food and crops

 On 4 March, the Food and Agriculture Organization (FAO) of the United Nations reported that the world Food Price Index reached an all-time high in February, posting a 24% year-over-year increase.
-Most of the data for the February report was compiled before the invasion, but analysts said a prolonged conflict could have a major impact on grain exports.
+Most of the data for the February report was compiled before the invasion, but analysts said a prolonged conflict could have a major effect on grain exports.

 On 30 March, at a United Nations meeting, the United States Deputy Secretary of State Wendy Sherman stated that the 2022 Russian invasion of Ukraine, including the naval blockade of Ukraine's sea ports and armed attacks on civilian cargo ships, created a critical food shortage in Ukraine, with worldwide ramifications.
 In addition, potential food and fertiliser export difficulties encountered by the Russian Federation – the major exporter of potash, ammonia, urea and other soil nutrients – as a result of economic sanctions could jeopardise the food security of many countries.

 Rising energy prices are also pushing agricultural costs higher, contributing to increasing food prices globally.
 The agriculture and food industries use energy for various purposes.
 Direct energy use includes electricity for automated water irrigation, fuel consumption for farm machinery and energy required at various stages of food processing, packaging, transportation and distribution.
 The use of pesticides and mineral fertilisers results in large quantities of indirect energy consumption, with these inputs being highly energy intensive to manufacture.
 While the share varies considerably between regions – depending on factors such as weather conditions and crop types – direct and non-direct energy costs can account for 40% to 50% of total variable costs of cropping in advanced economies such as the United States.
 Higher energy and fertiliser prices therefore inevitably translate into higher production costs, and ultimately into higher food prices.